ericmedvet/2d-robot-evolution/README.md

 Instead of specifying three times the full content of a `run(...)` (that would have been different in just the random seed), here the [`*` operator](#the--operator) is used.

 The target robot is a $4 \times 3$ biped with a centralized brain consisting of an MLP; the brain exploits the sensors installed in the body: here distance (`s.s.d()`), area ratio (`s.s.ar()`), rotated velocity (`s.s.rv()`).
-The available sensor builders are grouped in the [`sim.sensor`](assets/builder-help.md#package-simsensor) package (they correspond to methods of the utility class `SensorBuilder` of 2dmrsim.)
+The available sensor builders are grouped in the [`sim.sensor`](assets/builder-help.md#package-simsensor) package (they correspond to methods of the utility class `Sensors` of 2dmrsim.)
 The solver is a simple GA with a population of 25 individuals.
 The task is the one of locomotion on a flat terrain, lasting 15 simulated seconds.